 The $k$-th \ac{UE} is equipped with a battery of finite capacity~$B_k^{\mathrm{max}}$.
 The battery energy level decreases in accordance with the circuit power consumption and the decoding operations of the downlink received data~\cite{Javier-Battery-2014, Zhaoxia-BatteryConf-2016, Zhirui-Battery-2017, Sun-BatteryConf-2018, Zhirui-Battery-2020}.
 The \ac{EH} circuit allows the \acp{UE} to recharge their battery by collecting the required energy from received \ac{RF} signals (see~\eqref{eq:power-EH}).
 Similar to~\cite{Zhaoxia-BatteryConf-2016, Sun-BatteryConf-2018}, we assume that the \ac{EH} system adopts the \emph{harvest-store-use} strategy~\cite[Section III]{Meng-HU_HSU-2016}, wherein the harvested energy in a given time slot can be only available in the subsequent time slots, as shown in Fig.~\ref{fig:Battery_Dynamics}.
 Thus, the battery dynamics $B_k(t+1)$ of the $k$-th \ac{UE} at the beginning of the time slot~$(t+1)$ is given~by

 where $E_k^h(t)$ is the harvested energy defined in~\eqref{eq:power-EH}.
 Moreover, $E_k^u(t)$ represents the energy spent by the $k$-th \ac{UE} during time slot~$t$, which we model as

-where $P_k^{\mathrm{cir}}$ is the fixed energy consumed by front-end circuit, while $P_k^{\mathrm{dec}}(t)$ is the energy consumed by the decoding process.
+where {$P_k^{\mathrm{cir}}$ is the fixed power consumed by the receiver, including the front-end circuit, and reporting power consumption of the UE to the BS}.
+In~\eqref{eq:Energy_Consumption}, $P_k^{\mathrm{dec}}(t)$ is the power consumed by the decoding process.
 Note that the overall energy to be consumed in each time slot must not exceed the energy currently available in the users' battery, i.e., $0\!\leq E_k^u(t) \!\leq B_k(t), \ \forall t,k$.
-Therefore, at the beginning of each time slot, the resource allocation process at the \ac{BS} should take into account the user-specific battery levels, and accordingly assign the downlink rates.

 Specifically, by incorporating the receivers' battery state information in the design of beamformers and \ac{PS} ratios, the \ac{BS} can adequately allocate the required resources to ensure, i.e., maximum supported rates~$R_k^{\mathrm{max}}(t)$ and maximum required \ac{EH}~$E_k^{\mathrm{max}}(t)$ for each user at each time slot.